 Mathematics at Churchill

-If you want to learn as much as possible about Mathematics and all its applications and are prepared to work hard to do so, then Churchill is the place for you.
-The College is just a few minutes walk from the University’s Centre for Mathematical Sciences and we have a large Maths cohort (we admit around 14 mathematicians each year).
+If you want to learn as much as possible about mathematics and all its applications and are prepared to work hard to do so, then Churchill is the place for you.
+The College is just a few minutes’ walk from the University’s Centre for Mathematical Sciences and we have a large Maths cohort.
 Our mathematicians form a congenial social group who are very willing to support each other’s studies.
-If you enjoy Mathematics, we hope you will apply to us: we look forward to teaching you in due course.
+If you enjoy mathematics and are really good at it, we hope you will apply to us.

 Mathematics with Physics